Australia's first gay soccer player urges more care on LGBT+ comments

 A few high-profile footballers have publicly said they are gay, among them British player Justin Fashanu, who later took his own life aged 37, German midfielder Thomas Hitzlsperger, now VfB Stuttgart’s head of sport, and ex-U.S. player Robbie Rogers.

-Before coming out publicly, Brennan said he was careful where he was seen - like nightclubs - for fear that people would make judgments.
+Before coming out publicly, Brennan said he was careful where he was seen - like nightclubs - for fear that people would make judgements.

 The winger began privately telling close friends and family in November, then discussed his sexuality with various people at his soccer club, before posting his messages on social media.